petervanderdoes/AVH-Extended-Categories/readme.txt

 The AVH Extended Categories Widgets gives you two widgets for displaying categories.
 == Description ==

-The AVH Extended Categories Widgets gives you two widgets for displaying categories.
+The AVH Extended Categories Widgets gives you three widgets for displaying categories.

 1. Replacement of the default category widget to allow for greater customization.

 1. A top categories widget.
 Shows the top X categories.
+This requires WordPress 2.8 or higher.

+1. A Category Group widget.
+Shows categories from a group.
+The group can be associated with a post.
 This requires WordPress 2.8 or higher.

 The replacement widget gives you the following customizable options: